Stefangansevles/RemindMe/README.md

 Found a problem with RemindMe, or do you have a good idea?
 Feel free to [post this here](https://github.com/Stefangansevles/RemindMe/issues)

 # Free!
 RemindMe is completely free!
 I have put a lot of love *and coffee* into this project and seeing people use it besides myself is already heartwarming.
 Thank you for using RemindMe and enjoy using RemindMe if you do!
-If you do feel like buying me a coffee, you can do that here https://www.buymeacoffee.com/RemindMe
+If you do feel like buying me a coffee, you can do that here https://www.buymeacoffee.com/RemindMe and it would be appreciated :)

 --------------------------------------------------------------------------------------------------------------------------------------